uryelah/from-the-depths/README.md

 They do the same things the regular humans do plus shooting and running away from you.
 Has higher hp.

+This enemy has 3 hp and it takes 3 bubble attack to kill it or 1 tentacle squeeze attack.

+Its projectiles move toward the direction the player tentacle was upon them being shot and they take 0.5 hp from the player status.
+It also decrements the player hp by 1 point upon reaching the bottom of the screen.

+If you approach this enemy too close it will reset their projectile shooting time out to zero, shooting with more frequency, and get away from the player tentacle.
+In the proccess it will take 0.25 points of damage though.

 ### Submarine